jwodder/kbits/src/posts/pypkg-data.rst

-As an alternative to the above methods, you can use a plugin for setuptools that automatically recognizes & includes package data in sdists & wheels, usually based on what files in the project directory are under verson control.
+As an alternative to the above methods, you can use a plugin for setuptools that automatically recognizes & includes package data in sdists & wheels, usually based on what files in the project directory are under version control.
 One example of such a plugin is setuptools_scm_, which automatically finds all files under version control in a Git or Mercurial repository and augments the project's ``MANIFEST.in`` (if any) with the found files.
 This eliminates the